yjl9903/naria2/packages/vite-plugin-naria2/README.md

     TopLevelAwait(), // Used for transforming the top-level await syntax Naria2({
       childProcess: {
         log: './aria2.log',     // Used for debug
+        environment: 'ignore',  // Ignore proxy environment variables
         rpc: {
           secret: '123456'      // Use the fixed secret, or generate under the hood }
       }
     })